 25-Year Study Follows 50,000 Pesticide Applicators

-For more than 20 years, the Agricultural Health Study (AHS)9 has continuously monitored over 50,000 pesticide applicators.
+For more than 20 years, the Agricultural Health Study (AHS)9 has monitored health information from approximately 50,000 pesticide applicators.
 The study on glyphosate was conducted by independent researchers in academia and/or the U.S. government, and was publicly funded by the National Cancer Institute, the National Institute of Environmental Health Sciences and the National Institute for Occupational Safety and Health, among others – all governmental bodies in the United States.